 However, the hot wax treatments quickly lost popularity as the effects were realised as short lived and the cost and mess involved was not sustainable.
 The concept of the useful barrier function was not lost though and paraffin-based topical cream was developed.
 Paraffin is a cheap, smooth and slippery product which means using it in skincare creams is a great way of getting a soft tactile feeling without having to fork out for more expensive ingredients.

-So while I can't argue with the concept of creating a barrier for dry and sensitive skin, I do think that there is a more gentle and nourishing way to achieve it...oh and far less harmful to the planet too!
-Paraffin cream comes from crude oil – it is a created during the oil refining process; the last thing we need are more products that rely on the oil industry.
+So while I can't argue with the concept of creating a barrier for dry and sensitive skin, I do think that there is a more gentle and nourishing way to achieve it... oh and far less harmful to the planet too!
+Paraffin cream comes from crude oil; it's a by-product of the oil refining process.
+The last thing we need are more products that rely on the oil industry.

 So our barrier solution?
 No prizes for guessing: it's beeswax!

-Which is why Purepotions use this fabulous ingredient in our Intensive Moisturising Ointment and our Lavender Nappy Salve, making them not only soft, gentle and 100% natural but also particularly suitable for those who suffer from eczema, psoriasis and other dry skin conditions.
+Which is why Balmonds use this fabulous ingredient in our Skin Salvation ointment, and our Balmonds Baby Balm, making them not only soft, gentle and 100% natural, but also particularly suitable for those who suffer from eczema, psoriasis and other dry skin conditions.
 Every ingredient is chosen carefully to reduce the risk of adverse reaction and that includes choosing beeswax not paraffin as a base for our products.

-So on health and environmental grounds my answer about paraffin cream is: avoid it.
+So on health and environmental grounds my view on paraffin cream is: avoid it.
 Go natural!
 Support the bees!